-

 • Transportation or Distribution and Logistics

-• English electives in public speaking, debate, advanced broadcast journalism, advanced journalism including newspaper and yearbook
+• English electives in public speaking, debate, advanced broadcast journalism, advanced journalism including

 • Technology Applications